simonw/til/github-actions/continue-on-error.md

 [From this workflow](https://github.com/simonw/til/blob/7d799a24921f66e585b8a6b8756b7f8040c899df/.github/workflows/build.yml#L32-L36)

-I'm using `curl --fail` here which returns an error code if the file download files (without `--fail` it was writing out a two line error message to a file called `til.db` which is not what I wanted).
+I'm using `curl --fail` here which returns an error code if the file download files (without `--fail` it was writing out a two line error message to a file called `tils.db` which is not what I wanted).
 Then `continue-on-error: true` to keep on going even if the download failed.

-My `build_database.py` script updates the `til.db` database file if it exists and creates it from scratch if it doesn't.
+My `build_database.py` script updates the `tils.db` database file if it exists and creates it from scratch if it doesn't.